jnawjux/qa_gamekit/README.md

 # QA Gamekit
 Prototyping a question answering system for use with board game instructions.
+See the demo notebook for a walkthrough of setting up the pipeline.
+This code was also used as an example for a blog post: [Question Answering for Board Games: Building a question answering system to work with board game rulebooks](https://medium.com/@johnnaujoks/question-answering-for-board-games-17065e17d935)